Skip to main content

 browserstack-cypress init

-After the browserstack.json file is created, modify or add the mandatory configurations that are required to run the Cypress test as shown in the following sample code.
-The mandatory configurations are BrowserStack credentials, Cypress configuration file, browser-device combinations, and the number of parallels:
+After you create the browserstack.json file, add or modify the mandatory configurations required to run the Cypress tests, as shown in the following sample.
+These configurations include your BrowserStack credentials, the Cypress configuration file, browser-device combinations, and the number of parallels.

 Check out the supported devices and browsers to configure the testing combinations.